 top of page

-I didn't start out as a trainer.
+I didn't start out as a facilitator.

 I started out as a marketer who kept noticing something.
 The best idea in the room didn't always win.
 The most prepared person didn't always land it.